 Investing in a compost tumbler can also be beneficial to speed up composting.
 They are designed for easy turning and can heat up more quickly.

-The temperature of your compost pile can tell you a lot about what’s going on inside.
+The temperature of the pile can tell you a lot about what’s going on inside.
 A compost thermometer can help monitor internal temperatures.
-A hot compost pile means it’s actively decomposing.
+A hot compost pile means it’s actively decomposing – your hard work is paying off!

 Accelerating your compost pile requires a balance of brown and green materials, appropriate moisture, and aeration.
 Incorporate methods like turning the pile frequently, ensuring it’s of optimal size (3x3x3 feet minimum), maintaining the right moisture level, and adding compost activators like aged manure or commercial starters to speed up the process.